naznsan/naznsan/README.md

 # 👋 Justin Kim's Profile

-I'm a Software Developer based in Auckland, NZ.
+I'm a Software Developer based in Auckland, NZ, mainly working with .NET, but also a bit of React and JavaScript.

-At the moment I'm currently working as a Software Developer at Microsoft.

 In my spare time I like to read, tinker with electronics, or go the gym.